bks-dev/BKS/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the HTSd tests manually, launch `src/test/test_HTS`.
+To run the BKSd tests manually, launch `src/test/test_BKS`.

-To add more HTSd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more BKSd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the HTS-qt tests manually, launch `src/qt/test/test_HTS-qt`
+To run the BKS-qt tests manually, launch `src/qt/test/test_BKS-qt`

-To add more HTS-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more BKS-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.